DipMin (Melb), GradDipA(CC) (Monash)

 Lithgow Child Protection Interagency Group.

-Our Myths – Angie creates women’s workshops centred around the role of myth and the subconscious, using storytelling, meditation, writing, painting, soft-sculpture, chanting and free-movement to express responses to stories and their significance in our lives.
+Our Myths – Angela creates women’s workshops centred around the role of myth and the subconscious, using storytelling, meditation, writing, painting, soft-sculpture, chanting and free-movement to express responses to stories and their significance in our lives.

 See menu item: “Workshops”